elaforge/karya/doc/derivation.md

 'Derive.Deriver.Monad.ValCall's, which don't have transformer and generator versions.

-In addition to the syntax hacks, call evaluation also has some:
+In addition to the syntax hacks, call evaluation also has one:

 - ValCall fallback: If a generator call is not found in the appropriate scope for the track (note, control, or pitch), the evaluator looks for a val call